| Cage The Elephant Cage The Elephant |

 |

-The opener is a perfect overture to a grand symphony of faux political self abrasion; the rest of the album follows suit beautifully (and brutally).
-From the caustic lyrics of "James Brown," which paints a picture of the legion of indie generics, to the harsh reality of "Ain't No Rest For The Wicked," which vividly paints the musician's Mona Lisa picture of the hypocrisy of society, Cage The Elephant completes what it sets out to do brilliantly.
-It's all but planned; it's not a carefully designed political commentary.
+The opener is a perfect overture to a grand symphony of faux political self abrasion.
+The rest of the album follows suit beautifully (and brutally).
+From the caustic lyrics of "James Brown," which evokes a legion of indie generics, to the harsh reality of "Ain't No Rest For The Wicked," which vividly paints the musician's Mona Lisa of the hypocrisy of society, Cage The Elephant completes what it sets out to do brilliantly.
+It's all but planned.
+It's not a carefully designed political commentary.
 It's not coherent, and it's not academic.
-It's complete recklessness, utter abandon; it's a sincere expression of the aggression and perspective of the seeds of "generation x."
+It's complete recklessness, utter abandon; it's a sincere expression of the aggression and perspective that sprouted from the seeds of "generation x."

 |